 Adopted by the Shaker Heights Public Library Board of Trustees 2/2000, 5/11/2010, 3/14/2016, 3/27/17, 4/16/18, 5/20/2019, 1/23/2023

 Ethics Statement for Public Library Trustees

-- Trustees must distinguish clearly in their actions and statement between their personal philosophies and attitudes and those of the institution, acknowledging the formal position of the board even if they personally disagree.
+- Trustees must distinguish clearly in their actions and statements between their personal philosophies and attitudes and those of the library, acknowledging and supporting the formal position of the Board even if they disagree.

-- A trustee must respect the confidential nature of library business while being aware of and in compliance with applicable laws governing freedom of information.
+- Trustees must respect the confidential nature of library business and not disclose such information to anyone.
+Trustees must also be aware of and in compliance with Freedom of Information laws.

-- Trustees must be prepared to support to the fullest the efforts of librarians in resisting censorship of library materials by groups or individuals.
+- Trustees shall support the efforts of librarians in resisting censorship of library materials by groups or individuals.

 Approved by the United for Libraries Board in January 2012.
 United for Libraries is an Association of Library Trustees, Advocates, Friends, and Foundations and is a division of the American Library Association.